oracle-livelabs/security/data-safe/sqlfw/sqlfw.md

     </copy>
     ```

-20. Return to the **Autonomous AI Database | Oracle Cloud Infrastructure** browser tab.
+20. Return to the browser tab for Oracle Data Safe.

 21. Navigate to the **SQL Firewall** landing page.